zoechen799/difync/README.md

 # Difync

-Difync is a command-line tool for synchronizing [Dify.AI](https://dify.ai) workflow DSLs (YAML) between your local filesystem and Dify's API.
-It allows you to version control your Dify workflows using Git while keeping them in sync with the Dify platform.
+Difync is a command-line tool for downloading [Dify.AI](https://dify.ai) workflow DSLs (YAML) from Dify's API to your local filesystem.
+It allows you to version control your Dify workflows using Git.

 ## Features

-- Bidirectional synchronization based on modification time
+- Download workflows from Dify to your local filesystem
-- Force upload or download direction
+- Detect and remove local files for workflows deleted in Dify
 - Dry run mode for testing without making changes
 - Support for multiple Dify applications
 - Detailed logging and statistics